suriyadeepan/suriyadeepan.github.io/_posts/2016-08-23-what-happened.markdown

 ## Painless Recurrent Neural Network

 No. It isn't another variant of Recurrent Neural Network.
-I just learned to build an RNN in a painless fashion, unlike the masochists at [Google](https://www.tensorflow.org/versions/r0.10/tutorials/recurrent/index.html).
+I just learned to build an RNN in a painless fashion.
 I found this amazing place, where deep learning enthusiasts share their models, datasets, papers and more : [tensorhub](https://tensorhub.com/). [aymericdamien](https://github.com/aymericdamien) uses LSTM to classify MNIST digits, in this [tutorial](https://tensorhub.com/aymericdamien/tensorflow-rnn).
 It is simple and straightforward.
 It does not require you to manually construct the gates in LSTM.
 I tried it and here is the [result](https://github.com/suriyadeepan/TF/blob/master/RNN/TensorFlow%20Example%20-%20Recurrent%20Neural%20Network.ipynb).

 ## AutoReveal